ismail17719/laravel-custom-email-verification-for-stateless-apis/README.md

 --form 'email="youremail@domain.com"' \
 --form 'password="YOUR DOMAIN"'
 ```
-9. You shoul get json responses
+9. You should get correct JSON responses for all requests

  :boom: :boom: :boom: